What Is a Cardiac Sonographer? Career, Salary & Education

 You can grow professionally by:

-• Attending workshops and seminars on emerging imaging technologies.
+• Attend workshops and seminars on emerged imaging technologies.

 • Taking advanced courses in pediatric echocardiography, fetal echocardiography, or 3D/4D imaging.